 Example 2: [Job Number]_[Document Type]_[Vendor]_[Date]_[Keyword]_[Revision Number].xxx / 1080_Quotation_ABC Corp_11-11-20_Flooring_01.pdf

 3. Proper User Access and Permissions

-The amount of confidential data companies collect increases at an exponential rate as time passes.
+The amount of confidential data companies collects increases at an exponential rate as time passes.

 The implementation of document retention policies helps to ensure companies protect documents, comply with data privacy laws, and avoid data clutter.

-It is crucial for every company to have a document retention policy that states the storage duration of every kind of data that they have.
-Moreover, having a document management system will enable companies to implement the retention policy on all the documents in the system.
+Every company must have a document retention policy that states the storage duration of every kind of data that they have.
+Moreover, having a document management system will enable companies to implement a retention policy on all the documents in the system.
 Once a document reaches its maturity date, the system administrator can determine what action will be taken on the file.

 The most common way to share documents nowadays is through email.
 Unfortunately, this method can cause problems, such as poor document control and document versioning.
 It can be difficult to find out the latest version of a file once it spreads in an email thread and everyone has their own versions stored on their devices.

 In a document management system, sharing files is much easier and more secure.
 It can be shared directly from the system, and send notifications to the recipient.